jamie2210/CI_MS3_RR/README.md

 As an administrator for the site I want to be able to:

-10. Add, edit or delete organisations.
+10. Add, edit, or delete organisations.
 11. Remove any content that could be offensive.
 12. Ensure defensive programming to avoid deletions by mistake
-13. Ensure defensive programming so a logged out user can't access areas of the website only accessible via log in.
+13. Ensure defensive programming so a logged-out user can't access areas of the website only accessible via log in.

 #### __Site Owner__

-14. Automatically return a logged out user to the logged out home page.
+14. Automatically return a logged-out user to the logged out home page, or anyone but Admin from restricted pages, like Organisations.
 15. Relevant error page displayed should an invalid command or error occur.
 16. I want the user to be able to contact me should they have any questions.